-The origin of the observed matter-antimatter asymmetry $\eta = \frac{n_{b}-n_{\bar{b}}}{n_{\gamma}} \approx 6 \times 10^{-10}$ \cite{Aghanim:2018eyx} (in terms of baryon-to-photon ratio) remains a long-standing puzzle in cosmology and particle physics, requiring new physics beyond the Standard Model (SM) to resolve it.
-Among the solutions proposed for the baryon asymmetry puzzle, Affleck-Dine (AD) baryogenesis~\cite{Affleck:1984fy} is a compelling mechanism where the baryon asymmetry originates from the oscillation and subsequent decay of a baryon-number carrying scalar field.
-In its original form, the AD mechanism is constructed within the framework of supersymmetry (SUSY)~\cite{Affleck:1984fy,Dine:1995kz,Dine:2003ax,Enqvist:2003gh}, where the scalar condensates, potentially essential for baryogenesis, are flat direction moduli fields that are composed of superpartners of the SM quarks/leptons and the Higgs field.
-These flat direction moduli can generally acquire a large field value displacement during inflation, which spontaneously violates C and CP symmetries, then roll down, oscillate, and decay to baryons in the post-inflationary era.
-In conventional AD, the scalar field starts to roll and oscillate shortly after the end of inflation, while the inflaton condensate still dominates the Universe before its depletion via reheating~\cite{Allahverdi:2012ju}.
-In alternative models, the AD field itself plays the role of the inflaton~\cite{Hertzberg:2013mba,Cline:2019fxx}.
+\textbf{Introduction.} The observed excess of matter over antimatter in the universe, in terms of the baryon-to-photon ratio $\eta = \frac{n_{b}-n_{\bar{b}}}{n_{\gamma}} \approx 6 \times 10^{-10}$ \cite{Aghanim:2018eyx}, remains a long-standing puzzle in particle physics and cosmology.
+Affleck-Dine (AD) baryogenesis~\cite{Affleck:1984fy} is a compelling solution to the puzzle, where the asymmetry emerges from the oscillation and decay of a baryon number-carrying complex scalar field.
+Originally formulated with supersymmetry (SUSY)~\cite{Affleck:1984fy,Dine:1995kz,Dine:2003ax,Enqvist:2003gh}, it involves flat direction moduli fields composed of superpartners of standard model (SM) particles.
+These light moduli fields can acquire large displacements during inflation, break C and $CP$ symmetries and subsequently roll down and oscillate to produce baryon asymmetry, while the inflaton still dominates the Universe~\cite{Allahverdi:2012ju} (alternatively, the AD field itself can be the inflaton~\cite{Hertzberg:2013mba,Cline:2019fxx}).